cocozero003/MaestroNet-AI-Assisted-Music-Performance-via-Real-Time-Gesture-Conducting-Interface/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under Jukkapan Wirunrat License.